mukhtaar-amiin/github-docs/README.md

 ```

 ## 3. Reset to a Commit (Keep Changes)
-After staging and commiting your work you might want to go back to the previous commit
+After staging and committing your work you might want to go back to the previous commit

 ```bash
 git reset --soft <commit_hash>